lqSky7/TakeUforwardToGithub/readme.md

 ## License

-This project is licensed under the (will add later)
+This project is licensed under the Mozilla Public License 2.0.
+See the LICENSE file for details.

 ## Images